 “I was aware that it was the writer who had done something to me.
 And I thought, I’d like to do that to someone back.”

 That is one of my favorite things about writing and it is something I would like to do myself.
 To use the potential to affect people who read your work even though you may not have met and despite the vast differences between you.
 I have always loved the stories which go beyond the normal to the quirky, weird, peculiar, oddball and outlandish.
 I also love the books that just have that something.
 It’s an inexplicable thing but it’s like a tune that strikes a chord in you.
 I have been affected by these stories and the great, understated things they have to share.
 Words can impart knowledge but they can leave you changed just like the bizarre story of a bear from darkest Peru or a little boy who loved him and grew up to write these words:

 My beautiful Castillo”

 I seek to affect in this way through my writing.
 Maybe through a shared experience, or my own, unfamiliar ones.
 Maybe through a bit of knowledge.
 Maybe just through enjoyment.

 On this vast space known as the blogosphere, I was unsure at first about which direction to venture into and then I realised that there was something which had been gnawing at me for years.
 So, this is it, my mandate.
 I declare that I will be sharing, creating and exploring on A Normal Affliction — just that.
-The crazed scope of what it is to be ‘normal’ while debunking a few myths of things believed to be weird.
+The crazed scope of life and the miscellaneous afflictions that make it up.